 CONFIDENTIALITY AGREEMENT

-This Confidentiality Agreement is entered into between KERN RIVER GAS TRANSMISSION COMPANY (“Kern River”) and ENRON CAPITAL & TRADE RESOURCES CORPORATION ("Enron") (individually, a “Party” and collectively, the “Parties”).
+This Confidentiality Agreement is entered into between KERN RIVER GAS TRANSMISSION COMPANY, a _______________ corporation (“Kern River”) and ENRON NORTH AMERICA CORP., a Delaware corporation ("Enron") (individually, a “Party” and collectively, the “Parties”).

-WHEREAS, Kern River operates a natural gas transmission system which transports natural gas into California and has certain information related to such transportation which it considers to be proprietary, confidential, commercially valuable and sensitive (the "Confidential Information"); and,
+WHEREAS, Kern River operates a natural gas transmission system which transports natural gas into California and has certain information concerning to the design, construction, transportation related to the Pastoria Lateral and Meter Station which it considers to be proprietary, confidential, commercially valuable and sensitive (the "Confidential Information"); and,

-WHEREAS, Enron desires to explore opportunities for obtaining interstate pipeline capacity for the transportation of natural gas into southern California, which would necessitate the exchange of proprietary and confidential information between Kern River and Enron; and,
+WHEREAS, Enron desires to explore opportunities for obtaining interstate pipeline capacity for the transportation of natural gas into southern California, which would necessitate the exchange of Confidential Information between Kern River and Enron; and,

 WHEREAS, the Parties are willing to exchange such Confidential Information under the terms and conditions set forth in this Confidentiality Agreement entered into between Kern River and Enron.